 One swab (pharyngeal) will be collected to test for chlamydia and gonorrhea at Screening and when clinically indicated at all other visits.
 To collect the swab, the participant should be instructed to open his or her mouth as widely as possible, allowing the clinician to make adequate contact with key areas of the throat (posterior wall, tonsils and uvula).
 If needed, a tongue depressor may be used.
-Insert the swab and vigorously rub the tonsillar pillars and posterior pharynx (behind the uvula).
+Insert the swab and rub the tonsillar pillars and posterior pharynx (behind the uvula).
 When removing the swab following collection, carefully ensure that the swab does not touch any area of the mouth (including the tongue, cheeks or teeth) before placing the swab in the appropriate specimen collection tube.
+See Laboratory Considerations SSP section for collection details.

-8.5 Rectal, Male Genital, and Pelvic Exam
+9.5 Rectal, Male Genital and Pelvic Exam

 The rectal (anorectal) exam during the Screening and Enrollment visits is necessary to evaluate protocol exclusion criteria and to collect detailed information on baseline rectal conditions.
 This exam scheduled during follow-up visits is necessary to assess for safety and collect required laboratory specimens.
-Pelvic exams (a) and male genital exams are only performed if indicated at any study visit.
+Pelvic exams and male genital exams are only performed if indicated at any study visit.

-Protocol Section 7.8 outlines the assessments that may be included for each the rectal, male genital and pelvic exam.
-Detailed guidance on performing these exams, documentation of findings, and conduct of the anorectal and pelvic specimen collection can be found in the remainder of this section.
+Protocol Section 7.8 outlines the assessments that may be included for the rectal exam.
+Detailed guidance on performing the rectal, pelvic and male genital exams, documentation of findings, and conduct of the anorectal and pelvic specimen collection can be found in the remainder of this section.

 The rectal exam as well as the male genital or pelvic exam (if done) procedures must be performed in the order shown on the Genital Exam Checklist and at designated area(s) of the genitalia as noted on the checklist.
-At the Dosing Visits, any genital exams done should occur prior to gel administration and then PK/PD associated specimen collection should occur at the assigned time points after gel administration.
+At the Dosing Visits, any genital exams done should occur prior to insert administration and associated PK/PD/Biomarker specimen collection should occur at the assigned time points after insert administration.
 Note that specimen collection may be required at a visit even if the associated exam is not performed i.e. pelvic specimen collection required without an indicated pelvic exam.
 The order of specimen collection is critical to ensure that the first specimens collected do not affect subsequent specimens.
 Collect specimens away from apparent abnormalities and exclude swabbed areas from subsequent examination.